liuzhousi/FPGC4/README.md

 Each address in the background tile table and the background color table is mapped to one tile of the 57x34 tiles (actually 60x34 tiles, but the last 3x24 tiles are not used)

 ## Bootloader code
 The bootloader is the first thing that is executed by the CPU.
 The bootloader is used to copy data from the slow SPI flash to the faster SDRAM, and to jump to address 0 on the SDRAM.
-Since the bootloader has room for 512 instructions, I might add a boot screen.
+Since the bootloader has room for 512 instructions, I will probably add a boot screen with logo.

 This is the assembly code of the bootloader:
 ```